RockaiDev/bariqe-dashboard/backend/README.md

-# Backend - AlexChem
+# Backend - Bariqe El Tamioz

-This is the backend API for the AlexChem application, built with Node.js, Express, TypeScript, and MongoDB.
+This is the backend API for the Bariqe El Tamioz application, built with Node.js, Express, TypeScript, and MongoDB.

 ## Features